 To ensure compliance with program requirements, the DHCD Office of Program Monitoring ('OPM') conducts site monitoring and compliance reviews annually of all awardees of CDBG and HOME funding.
-The Office of Program Monitoring focuses on accountability and reviews Department records and financial practices to determine compliance with grant regulations.
-DHCD has made a number of changes In the policies and procedures used for compliance purposes and continues to work with technical assistance providers from Enterprise Community Partners as part of a HUD OneCPD grant that began in November of 2011.
+OPM focuses on accountability and reviews Department records and financial practices to determine compliance with grant regulations.
+DHCD has made a number of changes in the policies and procedures used for compliance and in FY14 continued to work with technical assistance providers from Enterprise Community Partners as part of a HUD OneCPD grant that began in November, 2011.